Best things to do in Dauphin Island, Alabama besides the West End beach

 Here are my top 5 things to do while on Dauphin Island

-PADDLE BOARDING WITH PURE ALOHA ADVENTURES ALABAMA
+PADDLE BOARDING or KAYAKING WITH PURE ALOHA ADVENTURES ALABAMA

 Paddle Boarding Lessons with Pure Aloha Adventures Alabama brings the aloha spirit of Hawaii to the shores of Dauphin Island Alabama.
 A woman owned and operated business, Pure Aloha is sure to delight children and adults of all ages.
 This is one of the most family friendly activities on Dauphin Island.
 Tours and rentals are available daily and all ages and skill levels are welcome.
 Advanced reservations are required.
 Click here to book online or call 251-391-4832.